 Value vs rivalsNext up: Equipment

-With a price tag of £16,150 (£525 more than the GS TE) the XRT is the most expensive adventure bike currently on the market, but the Triumph does boast features its competition lacks.
-If you want to save a few quid, lower spec options are available with the XR costing £12,200 and the XRX £14,150.
+With so many different variants of the Tiger 1200 available, all at prices to suit, value is something of a moot point.
+So, for example, when new, with a price tag of £16,150 (£525 more than the BMW GS TE), the top spec XRT was the most expensive adventure bike on the market.
+However, that is largely explained by the fact that the Triumph does boast features its competition lacks.
+Conversely, if you want to save a few quid, lower spec options are available with the XR costing £12,200 and the XRX £14,150.

 |Engine type||Four-stroke, liquid-cooled triple|